-We currently offer project spaces in three of our sites which are available for artists in these locations to book and use for exhibitions and events at no extra cost.
+We currently offer project spaces in several of our studio sites which are available for artists in these locations to book and use for exhibitions and events at no extra cost.
 Events are listed on the website, promoted through our social media platforms and sent out to our mailing lists.
 Please refer to the list of buildings to see which studios have a project space.
 ASC also encourages opens studios and will do all we can to help tenants wishing to organise an event.

 Over a third of our sites have some studios with disabled access and adapted toilets.
-When studios with these facilities become available an artist with disabilities requiring these provisions will always be given priority
+When studios with these facilities become available, an artist with disabilities requiring these provisions will always be given priority.

 If you have special access requirements please get in touch to check if available studios are suitable.

 Some buildings have central heating, but if you want to use your own heaters please note that gas bottles are not allowed in any building for fire safety reasons.

 ASC do not currently provide live/work spaces.

 Contact the ASC main office to arrange to come in to sign your contract.
 The process will take at least 40 minutes to allow enough time to go to a solicitor to have a ‘Declaration Form’ signed (£5 fee).
 You will need to provide one proof of address document and a form of photo ID (passport or drivers licence).

-A: Once you have been allocated a studio you will need to pay a 2 month deposit and one month rent in advance.
+Once you have been allocated a studio you will need to pay a 2 month deposit and one month rent in advance.
 You will also need to pay a deposit of £15 – £25 for an electronic fob to access the building.
 You will be asked to set up a standing order for rent to be paid on 1st of each month.

 All of our buildings are covered for Public Liability.
 We cannot insure your contents against damage or theft.
 You are strongly advised to take out cover for your personal property.

 Yes, you can move from one studio to another available studio either in the same site, or to another ASC site.
 You are allowed to swap studios.
 We require two month’s notice in writing.
 You would normally be allowed to move as soon as is possible.
-All moves are subject to the charities approval and rents and deposits will either increase or decrease depending on the studio size and site.
+All moves are subject to ASC approval and rents and deposits will either increase or decrease depending on the studio size and site.
 If you need to find someone to share your space we can help you do this.